HistoryThis section has been translated automatically.

 - Systemic scleroderma: Raynaud's phenomenon, acrosclerosis, no blood eosinophilia.

 - Dermatomyositis: heliotropic exanthema, no deep sclerosis

-- Dermatoliposclerosis: only lower leg infestation, eminently chronic, always CVI
+- Dermatoliposclerosis: only lower leg involvement, eminently chronic, always CVI.

 External therapyThis section has been translated automatically.

 Glucocorticoids in medium dosage such as prednisolone 1 mg/kg bw/day are the treatment of choice.
 Prompt regression of the inflammatory signs is expected, indurations persist longer.
 If the symptoms progress, increase the dose of glucocorticoids up to 100 mg/day.
 According to the clinical findings, slow reduction to the lowest possible maintenance dose.

 If necessary, combination with azathioprine (e.g. Imurek) 1-2 mg/kg bw/day (saving glucocorticoids!).
 Therapy failures as well as spontaneous remissions are known.

 Other immunomodulatory system therapeutics can be used in addition: cyclophosphamide, methotrexate, chloroquine.
 Positive individual results have been described with extracorporeal photopheresis and interferon alfa.

 LiteratureThis section has been translated automatically.